HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 For the \yolo task, \tool's budget usage is even lower at $\sim6$, compared to the $\sim25{-}30$ evaluations seen for \imagenet and \celeba, and considerably lower than the $\sim232$ of \mrm in the same task.

 Budget usage alone does not show efficiency as runtime also depends on the generative model architecture.
-On \imagenet, \tool achieves the lowest mean runtime overall. \mimicry shows a comparable mean runtime but with substantially lower variance. \mrm is the slowest baseline, requiring roughly $2\times$ the runtime of \tool on average.
+On \imagenet, \tool achieves the lowest mean runtime overall, also reflected by the TFLOPs per test case. \mimicry shows a comparable mean runtime but with substantially lower variance, however substantially higher TFLOPs measure. \mrm is the slowest baseline, requiring roughly $2\times$ the runtime of \tool on average.
 For \celeba, \tool is slower than \mimicry, with mean runtime of $\sim220$ seconds and $\sim52$ seconds, respectively.
+In this setting, the lower runtime of \mimicry is primarily attributable to its substantially smaller generative models, as reflected in the TFLOPs measure, rather than differences in optimization budget usage.
+Looking at the TFLOPs measure for all methods, we observe that, for every task except \celeba, \tool has substantially lower computational requirements than the baselines, while the runtime does not decrease proportionally.
+This discrepancy is due to the fact that \tool backpropagates through the diffusion process, which involves relatively few FLOPs but remains computationally expensive.

 Finally, extrapolating \mimicry's budget usage using \tool's diffusion-based runtime suggests that a diffusion-augmented \mimicry would incur runtime roughly $5{-}10\times$ higher than \tool.
 This indicates that directly leveraging gradients, as \tool does, provides a substantial efficiency advantage.